open-telemetry/opentelemetry-specification/specification/metrics/api.md

 | **SumObserver**         | Asynchronous additive monotonic | Observe(sum) | Sum | Per-interval, reporting a monotonic sum |
 | **UpDownSumObserver**   | Asynchronous additive | Observe(sum) | Sum | Per-interval, reporting a non-monotonic sum |
 | **ValueObserver**       | Asynchronous | Observe(value) | MinMaxSumCount  | Per-interval, any non-additive measurement |

+### User-facing API specification with examples

+See the [user-level API specification](api-user.md) for more description of the user-facing, function-level Metrics API, including the the calling conventions.
+[Examples and guides for selecting instruments are included for users in this document](api-user.md).

 ### Related OpenTelemetry work